Florida Gulf Coast University Green Card Visa Sponsorship Jobs USA

 Does Florida Gulf Coast University sponsor Green Card visas?

 Yes, Florida Gulf Coast University sponsors Green Card visas for qualifying employees, primarily in faculty and specialized professional roles.
-Sponsorship is selective and most commonly initiated for staff already working at FGCU on H-1B status.
+Sponsorship is selective and most commonly initiated for staff already working at FGCU on H-1B visa status.
 The university files under the EB-2 and EB-3 employment-based categories depending on the role and the candidate's qualifications.

 Which roles and departments at Florida Gulf Coast University are most likely to receive Green Card sponsorship?